List of United States senators from Arizona

 Arizona was admitted to the Union on February 14, 1912.
-U.S. senators from Arizona belong to Class 1 and Class 3 and are popularly elected for a six-year term beginning January 3.
-Elections are held the first Tuesday after November 1.
-The state's current U.S. senators are Independent Kyrsten Sinema, serving since 2019, and Democrat Mark Kelly, serving since 2020.
+U.S. senators from Arizona belong to class 1 and class 3 and are popularly elected for a six-year term beginning January 3.
+Elections are held the first Tuesday after the first Monday in November.
+The state's current U.S. senators are Democrats Mark Kelly, serving since 2020, and Ruben Gallego, serving since 2025.
+Carl Hayden was the longest serving senator, served from 1927 to 1969.
+In total, only 15 individuals have ever served as a Senator from Arizona.